-Kathryn Lee directs RULER for Families at the Yale Center for Emotional Intelligence and helps the Contentment Foundation implement the Four Pillars of Wellbeing curriculum seamlessly into the home environment.
-Kathryn has over 30 years of experience as an educator, curriculum developer, and international emotional intelligence advocate.
-Before her work at Yale University, she was the director of Innovation, Partnerships, and Service at Prospect Sierra School, where she led the design of a K-8 community engagement program, spearheaded student-led efforts to become a nationally recognized green school, and co-curated a TEDx event on compassion with UC Berkeley, and was recognized by Ashoka as a Change Leader for catalyzing empathy into action in schools.
+Before her work at Yale University, she was the director of Innovation, Partnerships, and Service at Prospect Sierra School, where she led the design of a K-8 community engagement program, spearheaded student-led efforts to become a California state recognized green school, co-curated a TEDx event on compassion in education with UC Berkeley, and was recognized by Ashoka as a Change Leader for catalyzing empathy into action in schools.